crmauceri/VisualCommonSense/README.md

     The image meta data will be saved in <sysdir>/data/texts/

 2.  python run_extract_semantics_multiple_query.py <parameters>
-    This file extracts the tags from the image metadata, establishes a vocabulary, and counts co-occurence frequency
+    This script extracts the tags from the image metadata, establishes a vocabulary, and counts co-occurence frequency

     Parameters/Flags:
     -q name for the Freebase category.
 Replace slashes with underscores, e.g. /biology/domesticated_animal becomes biology_domesticated_animal